SlimRoms

 SlimRoms (also Slim7, Slim6, SlimLP, SlimKat or SlimBean) is an Android custom ROM.
 Its main feature is the many setting options of the user interface.
+The last release was in 2018.

-Since September 2, 2015 SlimRoms is an LTD in Great Britain, after having previously been an e.
-V. in Germany.
+Since September 2, 2015 SlimRoms has been organised as a United Kingdom limited company, after having previously been a German registered association (an e.
+V.) in Germany.

 Features

 The name of the current SlimRoms version is usually composed of Slim and the code name of the Android version used.
 An exception is the current version called Slim6 (Android version: Marshmallow).

 Some of these features are no longer included in SlimRoms since SlimLP.
 In most cases the reason is the change of the user interface of Android with the introduction of the material design for Android 5.0 and upwards.

 Features no longer available since SlimLP

 TRDS

 With "the real dark Slim" option (TRDS) dark backgrounds in the menu of the versions SlimKat and SlimBean were coloured deep black and not dark grey like e.g. Stock-Android.
 Furthermore, some Google Apps were partially inverted.
 The light backgrounds became black and the font turned white.
 This option could optionally be adjusted automatically depending on the lighting conditions.